 With the exception of teeth whitening, implants and veneers, the treatments on this page are usually available on the NHS.

-Always ask your dentist whether the treatment they're recommending is available on the NHS and how much it'll cost before you go ahead.
+Always ask your dentist whether the treatment they're recommending is available on the NHS and how much it will cost before you go ahead.

 A bridge is a fixed replacement for a missing tooth or teeth.
 It's made by taking an impression of the surrounding teeth, which will eventually support the bridge.